 A New Story About Fear

-"A somatic journey from fear to faith—rewiring worry, embracing embodied prayer, and anchoring gratitude to reclaim safety, trust, and presence."
+A somatic journey from fear to faith.
+Keys that rewiring worry, embracing presence, embodied prayer, anchoring gratitude to reclaim safety, and trust.

-Once upon a breath, you felt it again; that familiar tightening in your chest, the whisper in your stomach, the invisible wave rushing in before your thoughts could catch it.
+Once upon a breath, you felt it again—that familiar tightening in your chest, the whisper in your stomach, the invisible wave rushing in before your thoughts could catch it.

-“Fear”.
-Not the kind that roars, but the kind that lingers quietly behind the scenes.
-The “what if” kind.
-The kind that plays out stories (initiates dramas) in the theatre of your mind before life even writes the script.
+The kind that plays out stories or dramas in the theatre of your mind before life even writes the script.

 If this sounds familiar, it’s not a flaw in you.
-It’s a pattern, and just like all patterns.
-It was learned.
-Which means, beautifully and it can be rewired.

-So let’s step inside a new story, one where fear isn’t the villain, but the misunderstood guide.
+So let’s step inside a new story,

 1: The Worry Loop